Quick Summary

 3. Automated Testing Tools

-• Cucumber: It is used for behavior-driven development (BDD) testing.
+• Cucumber: A tool for behavior-driven development (BDD) testing.

 4. Containerization and Orchestration Tools

-• Kubernetes: Automates container orchestration, scaling, and management.
+• Kubernetes: Automates the orchestration, scaling, and management of containerized applications.

 5. Monitoring and Logging Tools